Wedbush slashes price target on KeyCorp [KEY] – find out why.

 Wedbush have made an estimate for KeyCorp shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 26, 2021.
 The new note on the price target was released on March 03, 2021, representing the official price target for KeyCorp stock.

-KeyCorp [KEY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.39.
-With this latest performance, KEY shares gained by 2.68% in over the last four-week period, additionally plugging by 45.20% over the last 6 months – not to mention a rise of 82.83% in the past year of trading.
+KeyCorp [KEY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.73.
+With this latest performance, KEY shares dropped by -1.43% in over the last four-week period, additionally plugging by 41.07% over the last 6 months – not to mention a rise of 49.51% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and KeyCorp [KEY] shares currently have an operating margin of +21.46.
 KeyCorp’s Net Margin is presently recorded at +18.33.